Desjonqu/aSDMs/README.md

 **Overall structure**

-The root contains three files (the readme and two spatial data files for the Iberic Peninsula) and two folders (Ha and functions).
+The root contains three files (the readme and two spatial data files for the Iberic Peninsula) and three folders (Ha, functions, and thermal-extremes).
 The code is assuming that the working directory is '/Ha/data'

+## Thermal-extreme folder

+The Thermal-extreme folder contains one Rmd file containing R code to find sites that are at the climatic extremes of a species distribution.

 ## Functions folder